luiscruz/makedown/README.md

-# Makedown: A Command-Line Tool to Automate Markdown Processing
+# Maked: A Command-Line Tool to Automate Markdown Processing

 Makedown is a simple yet powerful command-line tool that automates the execution of shell commands embedded within Markdown files.
 By reading the YAML front matter, Makedown extracts and runs commands, making it perfect for use cases like automating document generation or code execution from Markdown.